 We believe that it is both a responsibility and a privilege to give back to the global communities where we live and work.
 Through our charitable programs and foundations, we are able to put change in motion that will positively impact the lives of those in need.
-Through our corporate foundation, CME Group Community Foundation, we made charitable grants focused on the locations where we do business and provided support to three primary areas of concern: children in need, education, and health and human services.
+Through our corporate foundation, CME Group Community Foundation, in 2019 we made charitable grants focused on the locations where we do business.
 Certain members of our board also serve on the CME Group Foundation.
 Our board members and executive officers may have affiliations with organizations that have received donations from these foundations.
-None of the donations made by these foundations were deemed to impact the independence of any of our board members or director nominees, other than Ms. Lockett as previously discussed as it related to support provided in 2016.
+None of the donations made by these foundations were deemed to impact the independence of any of our board members or director nominees, other than as previously discussed in the section titled Certain Business Relationships with related Persons under the subsection Other Relationships.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

 Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership with the SEC.
 Officers, directors and greater than 10% beneficial owners are required by SEC regulations to furnish us with copies of all Section 16(a) forms that they file.
-Based solely on our review of the copies of the forms we have received, all of our officers and directors complied with their Section 16(a) filing requirements during 2018.
+Based solely on our review of the copies of the forms we have received, all of our officers and directors complied with their Section 16(a) filing requirements during 2019, except for two inadvertent late filings by Mr. Pankau.